phxjrp3280/phxjrp3280.github.io/README.md

 👯 Clone this repo to your local machine using phxjrp3280/phxjrp3280.github.io Step 2
-HACK AWAY! 🔨🔨🔨
+You can change the funtion to your liking.
 Step 3
 🔃 Create a new pull request using https://github.com/joanaz/HireDot2/compare/.
 Team
 Or Contributors/People

-Jvest Investors - where passive investing is an art.
+InvestorJ - where passive investing is an art.

 Support
 Reach out to me at one of the following places!

-Website at biteme.com
-Twitter at @biteme.again
+Website at investorj.com. ### (website does not exist - sample) Twitter at @investorJ.  ### (twitter address does not exist - sample)